 Protecting & Restoring Long Island's Peconic Bays

-The Comprehensive Conservation and Management Plan (CCMP) is Peconic Estuary Program's blueprint for protecting and restoring the Peconic Estuary.
+The Comprehensive Conservation and Management Plan (CCMP) is Peconic Estuary Partnership's blueprint for protecting and restoring the Peconic Estuary.

 The Comprehensive Conservation and Management Plan (CCMP) promotes a holistic approach to improving and maintaining the estuary and its watershed.
 Each of the 85 actions in the CCMP is broken down into one or more discrete steps.
 The full CCMP document provides detailed information on who is responsible for carrying out the steps, the time frame, and the cost of completing the step.